 So the first thing to check is if your pending balance is above the minimum payout figure for the pool.
 If it isn’t, then you won’t be able to withdraw them.
 In this case, keep mining to the pool a little longer, until you can withdraw your SFX, of simply abandon the small amount, and consider it a donation to the pool operator, for providing the pool service.

 Depending on the frequency your existing pool has been finding blocks, there may also be an amount of SFX due to you, which hasn’t yet been added to your pending balance.
 Those SFX don’t add to your balance until they unlock in the pool, after 60 confirmations.

 If you look at the Pool Blocks page and no blocks are still locked, your pending balance will be complete.
 If there are still locked blocks, then after changing pools, you’ll need to wait some hours (>2, but wait 4 to be safe) before you set your payout back to minimum on the old pool.
 Any SFX from locked blocks will have unlocked by that stage, and your pending balance will reflect the final amount owed to you.

 Once you set your payout figure below your pending balance, the pool will process the payout.
 Occasionally, there may be some small remnant of SFX remaining on the pool.
 You can either keep mining to the pool until you get a completely empty balance, or simply forget about those few small remnants of SFX and let the pool operator have them.
 I suggest the latter.

 The pool-miner communication section of this article gives a layman's overview of some very complex information.
 It was simplified to allow an understanding of the basic functionality of mining pools and how they interact with mining software.
 It is not intended to provide a complete explanation of all the various complexities of pool mining cryptocurrency.

-Listed below are some of the mining pools currently operating for the Safex blockchain.
+Pool Safex is one of the mining pools currently operating for the Safex blockchain.